ADD CONDITION

 Drug Overview

-CoughDrops-421 is a medication designed to temporarily relieve cough caused by a cold, as well as alleviate minor irritation, pain, sore mouth, and sore throat.
-It is specifically indicated for providing comfort during these common symptoms associated with colds and throat discomfort.
+CoughDrops-421 is a medication designed to temporarily relieve coughs caused by colds, as well as to ease occasional minor irritation, pain, sore mouth, and sore throat.
+It can help soothe discomfort associated with these common ailments, providing you with some relief when you need it most.

 Uses